markireland/drag13.github.io/src/posts/perfrunner-intro/content.md

 If you are using performance marks, you will also get marks chart as well.

-But what is more important, you can switch to the second tab and see how your changes affect the performance for another network/CPU/cache conidtions:
+But what is perhaps the most important point, you can switch to the second tab and see how your changes affect the performance for another network/CPU/cache conditions:

 <a href="./fast3g.png" target="_blank" ><img alt="Perfrunner report for original network, 25ms diff for largest-contentful-paint" src="./fast3g.png"/></a>

-As you can see, for the fast-3g network, the First-Contentful-Paint event appeared 75 ms later than for the regular network.
+As you can see, for the fast-3G network, the First-Contentful-Paint event appeared 75 ms later than for the regular network.

-You also ca can instruct Perfrunner to use additional network conditions, like `slow-3g` or `regular-4g`:
+You can also instruct Perfrunner to use additional network conditions, like `slow-3g` or `regular-4g`:

 ```cmd
 npm run perfrunner http://drag13.io -- --network slow-3g fast-3g hspa regular-4g online
 ```

-or you can do testing against cached resources and not cached:
+or you can do testing against cached or not cached resources:

 ```cmd
 npm run perfrunner http://drag13.io -- --cache true false
 ```

-And of course, you can combine this together to get as much information as you need:
+And of course you can combine different options together to get as much information as you need:

 ```cmd
 npm run perfrunner http://drag13.io -- --network slow-3g fast-3g hspa regular-4g online --cache true false
 ```

-Apart network conditions, Perfrunner also supports CPU throttling with -T flag:
+Apart from network conditions, Perfrunner also supports CPU throttling with -T flag:

 ```cmd
 npm run perfrunner http://drag13.io -- -T 8